21st March 2016

 So back to the match at Blackwell.
 The story goes that Tweddell invited his opposing Walker Cup captain Bobby Jones to play an exhibition match in the Midlands over dinner in 1928.
 When the date in 1930 had been agreed Tweddell made arrangements for the match to take place at Blackwell G.C., a local club he had been made an honorary member of following his Amateur victory 3 years earlier.
 Blackwell was (and still is) a much sterner test than Stourbridge, located 5 miles to the north so this decision was entirely understandable, albeit I can imagine it didn’t go down well at his home Club.
 Tweddell was no fool and paired himself with Jones.
 They took on two leading local golfers, Stanley Lunt from Moseley and Eric Fiddian, another Stourbridge amateur.
 Lunt went on to win the English Amateur in 1934 whilst Fiddian was the 1927 British Boys champion and went on to play in the Walker Cup’s of 1932 and ’34.
-Jones, perhaps not surprisingly arrived late given the exertions of the day before and the lengthy drive – sadly for him the M6 and M5 were still to be built.
+Jones, perhaps not surprisingly arrived two hours late given the exertions of the day before and the lengthy drive – sadly for him the M6 and M5 were still to be built.
 A photo was taken (see below) before the match quickly got underway.
 It was a relaxed affair with Jones and Tweddell eventually running out 3&2 winners.
 Jones enjoyed the course and particularly the par 3 13th hole that it is said he later used as a blueprint for the famous 12th at Augusta.

 Tweddell, Jones, Lunt and Fiddian at Blackwell G.C.
 (Photo: Blackwell G.C.)